 The deadline to apply for needs-based financial assistance is December 31, 2019.
 Visit Affording UCC to learn more and apply.

 It may seem like an eternity to wait, but we don’t reach out to our Year 8, 10 and 11 applicant families until we know there is space available at these levels.
-This only happens after re-enrollment is finalized in April.
-Should space permit, we will contact selected candidates to schedule interviews and assessments at the end of April.
-Any decisions will be made shortly thereafter.
+This generally happens after re-enrollment is finalized in April.
+Should space permit, we will contact selected candidates to schedule interviews and assessments at that time and any decisions will be made shortly thereafter.